nicolas-van/eventemitter/README.md

 ## Installation

-See [the page page on search.maven.org](https://search.maven.org/artifact/io.github.nicolas-van/eventemitter) for Gradle of Maven configuration per version.
+See [the page on search.maven.org](https://search.maven.org/artifact/io.github.nicolas-van/eventemitter) for Gradle of Maven configuration per version.

 ## Usage